Tillytaly/InfiniteScroll/README.md

 # Infinite Scroll

 Main goal of this project was to implement an useInfiniteScroll hook.
 This functionality is commonly used in mobile apps and on websites such as Facebook or Instagram.
-The data set displayed on the website come from a public REST API [RandomUser](https://randomuser.me/).
+The data set displayed on the website comes from a public REST API [RandomUser](https://randomuser.me/).
 A custom hook useFetch was implemented to get the necessary data from API endpoint.

 You can checkout my project live here [infinite-scroll](https://Tillytaly.github.io/infinite-scroll)